 Indeed, these impediments to fish migration are often implicated in the decline of certain fish stocks.
 Fish ladders are a logical tool to use when rivers cut through urban areas.

 What Exactly is a Fish Ladder?

 A fish ladder, also known as a fishway, provides a detour route for migrating fish past a particular obstruction on the river.
-Designs vary depending on the obstruction, river flow, and species of fish affected, but the general principle is the same for all fish ladders: the ladder contains a series of ascending pools that are reached by swimming against a stream of water.
-Fish leap through the cascade of rushing water, rest in a pool, and then repeat the process until they are out of the ladder.
+Designs vary depending on the obstruction, river flow, and species of fish affected, but the general principle is the same for all fish ladders.
+The ladder contains a series of ascending pools.
+Fish leap through the cascade of rushing water, rest in a pool, and repeat the process until they are out of the ladder.

-The Brenke Fish Ladder was built in 1981 to help fish swimming up the Grand River pass the dam without injury.
-The fish ladder is a peaceful place to visit along the river and you can always catch fishermen along the riverside of the ladder catching catfish, carp, sunfish, and other smaller species of fish that inhabit the Grand River.
-The ladder is located within Lansing’s eclectic Old Town district and offers impressive views of the city and Grand River.
+The Brenke Fish Ladder was built in 1981.
+Its to help fish swimming up the Grand River pass the dam without injury.
+The fish ladder is a peaceful place to visit along the river.
+Most days, you can see fishermen along the riverside of the ladder.
+They try to catch catfish, sunfish, and other smaller fish species that inhabit the Grand River.
+Finally, the ladder is located within Lansing’s eclectic Old Town district and offers impressive views of the city and Grand River.

 The best time to see salmon migrating and using the ladder is in the early fall.
 It’s a short walk from Lansing’s historic Old Town shopping district.